gravesee/binnr/README.md

 with an eye towards training a logistic regression model. `binnr` will substitute the WoE for each variable creating a dataset of continuous values.
-The WoE substitution is particularly desirable because the resulting logistic regressions parameters are then on the same scale and can be compared directly.
+The WoE substitution is particularly desirable because the resulting logistic regression parameters are on the same scale and can be compared directly.
 The model building process involves applying the bin transformations, fitting a model, and analyzing the results.

 ### Applying `binnr` transformations